miwermi/School_District_Analysis/README.md

 - Scores by school size (in student counts)
 - Scores by school type

-We were happy with the results when we were made aware that one school's data was incorrect for 9th grade math and reading test results.
-Once realizing this, all of our reports were re-run with the following results...
+Once results were in, it was announced that one school's data was incorrect and that their 9th grade math and reading test results would need to be left off, and all report results re-calculated.
+Below are the results before and after that exclusion, and a comparison of the exclusion's effect.

 ## Results:

 ### District Summary -
-In our original District Summary, the average Math and Reading scores and percentages were actually only slightly higher than they were in our final report where we left out all 9th grade test results for the school in question (Thomas HS):
+In the original District Summary, the average Math and Reading scores and percentages were actually only slightly higher than they were in the final report where all 9th grade test results for the school in question (Thomas HS) were left out:

 ORIGINAL: